LadyBoonami/neo-ed/doc/posix_incompatibilities.md

 The `l` command in `neo-ed` employs the print pipeline to format the lines.
-In `neo-ed`'s default settings, this format is unambiguous regarding whitespace, but different to the format described by POSIX. **TODO**: control characters
+In `neo-ed`'s default settings, this format is unambiguous regarding whitespace, but different to the format described by POSIX.

 ### Prompt Command